 All in all, if you were thinking of using a Chromebook for business, the Chromebook S330 could be the most cost-effective option for doing so.

 Some might say that you just can’t build a decent student laptop and keep the price under $300, but we disagree.
-Student Chromebooks like the Lenovo 100e Chromebook, which only costs $220, aren’t just good student laptops – affordably priced with everything a student needs to excel, Chromebooks are the perfect option for school.
-With an 11.6-inch screen and weighing in at only 2.75 lbs, it’s small and light enough to fit in any backpack, and barely be noticed.
-Better yet, it’s designed to withstand the rigours of student life.
-It’s compliant with MIL-STD-810G testing for shocks, and drop-resistant up to 29.5 inches (75cm) – yup, that’s roughly the height of a school desk.
+Our Student Chromebooks aren’t just good student laptops, they’re affordably priced, have everything a student needs to excel, and are the perfect option for school.
+Chromebooks are small and light enough to fit in any backpack, and barely be noticed.
+Better yet, they’re often designed to withstand the rigors of student life, such as dropping them off a school desk.

-It pairs an Intel® Celeron® N3350 Processor with 4GB of RAM for smooth performance, whether it’s surfing the web, watching YouTube, or (yes, we know, shocker!) doing homework.
-And those tasks can be almost anywhere, because with a 10-hour battery life, an electrical outlet is no longer a necessity (though a WiFi connection would be handy).
+Chromebooks are known for their smooth performance, whether it’s surfing the web, watching YouTube, or (yes, we know, shocker!) doing homework.
+And those tasks can be almost anywhere, because with great battery life, an electrical outlet is no longer a necessity (though a WiFi connection would be handy).

 Like all Chromebooks, startups are almost instant.
-If the onboard 32GB of eMMC storage isn’t enough, you can always supplement it via the MicroSD card reader.
+And if the onboard storage isn’t enough, you can usually supplement it via the MicroSD card reader.

-Access to the Google Play store for downloadable apps, and easy connections to both Google Classroom and G-suite for Education, round out the Lenovo 100e Chromebook’s report card.
+Access to the Google Play store for downloadable apps, and easy connections to both Google Classroom and G-suite for Education, round out the Lenovo Chromebook report card.